microsoft/garnet/website/docs/benchmarking/results-resp-bench.md

 ---
 # Evaluating Garnet's Performance Benefits

-We have tested **Garnet** thoroughly in a variety of deployment modes:
+We have tested Garnet thoroughly in a variety of deployment modes:

 * Same local machine for client and server
 * Two local machines - one client and one server
-* Azure Windows machines
+* Azure Windows VMs
-* Azure Linux machines
+* Azure Linux VMs

 Below, we focus on a selected few key results.